Overview

 - Final inspection coordination and certificate of occupancy

 Explore your options: Not sure if detached is right for you?
-Compare with an attached ADU for potentially lower costs.
-Need help with permits?
-Our permitting service handles everything for $1,500.
+Read our DADU vs ADU comparison or compare with an attached ADU for potentially lower costs.
+Also see backyard cottage options in Bellingham.

-See the full cost breakdown for Whatcom County or visit our pricing page.
+See the full cost breakdown for Whatcom County, our cost per square foot guide, or visit our pricing page.

 Frequently Asked Questions